The third full-length studio album by Spanish Psychedelic Doom/Stoner Metal band.

 “… It’s a calm Spring night.
 I call my beloved g..

-The third full-length studio album by cult Australian Brutal Death Metal band.
+The debut full-length album by Danish Thrash Metal band.

-The fifth full-length studio album by cult German Disco band.
+The seventh full-length studio album by legendary American Hard Rock band.

 The 9th full-length album by legendary American Technical Death/Groove Metal band.